Stepping into the Software 3.0 Era

 scripts/ or MCP

-Practical Tips: The Setup & Config Pattern
+Practical Tips: Setup & Config Patterns

 # Traditional CLI